nesi/oa4mp-shibboleth/README.md

 # Changelog

+2.0-nesi.2, 17/05/2016

+Modified some underlying compile time dependencies in POM to try and resolve classloader issues in Tomcat 8

 2.0-nesi.1, 13/05/2016

-Updated to build with OAuth2 for MyProxy version 3.2.1 Refactored some classes that have bene changed in structure since
+Updated to build with OAuth2 for MyProxy version 3.2.1 Refactored some classes that have been changed in structure since

 1.1.2-nesi.1, 16/09/2014